zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 Shannon begins the dialogue by saying, “It looks like you’r e ready for your trip.
 You must be psyched.”
 “To be psyched” (psyched) means to be very excited about something.
 It’s a very informal expression; it mean s you are mentally prepared for something, something that you want to d o, that you are looking forward to do.

 Ignacio says, “Yeah, I am.
 I’m almost ready (I’m nearly ready, not quite).
 I’ve gone to the post office and filled out a form (a piece  of paper) so they’ll hold my mail while I’m gone.”
-“To hold the mail,” or “hold  your mail” means not to have your mail delivered to your house for a specific period o f time.
+“To hold the mail,” or “hold  your mail” means not to have your mail delivered to your house for a specific period of time.
 In other words, the post office, the local building where the mail is t aken care of, they will keep your mail at the post office while you are on vacation.
 The reason people do this is because they don’t want all this mail coming to their house and people would realize they weren’t there and therefore they might tr y to steal something.
 So, it’s very common for people to hold their mail when they go on a long vacation, let’s say a week or more.
 That’s what Ignacio is doing.

  Shannon says, “I could pick up your mail for you (I could d rive to your house every day or every other day – every second day, and get it f or you).”
 Ignacio says, “Thanks, but it’ll just be easier this way.
 I’ve also ca lled the newspaper office to have my newspaper delivery suspended.”
 “To susp end (something)” means to temporarily – for a short time – stop doing som ething.
 You plan on doing it again in the future, but for right now you  don’t want it done.
 In this case, Ignacio is suspending his newspaper delivery, where they com e every morning and bring a newspaper to your house.
 I have my newspap er delivered every morning.
 Well, Ignacio, because he’s going to be gone,  doesn’t want a bunch of newspapers sitting outside his house, which is, again, som ething that if you were a thief – if you were someone who likes to rob or stea l things from houses, you would see that and think the person is not at home and you can break into their house.
 It’s the same idea as we mentioned about the ma il.
 “Suspend” has a couple of different meanings in English; you can find those in this episode’s Learning Guide.